Dymchurch: Famous residents and cultural connections

 In January 1867, the Courier de Dieppe was spotted foundering in a gale off Dymchurch, with the crew clinging to the rigging and one by one dropping off into the sea.
 After repeated attempts, a line was thrown to the boat, but by this time there was only one of its crew left.
 The Reverend Charles Cobb, rector of the parish, volunteered to swim to the boat to try to save the last man.
 Encouraged by his wife and the gathered crowd, he dived into the troubled waters and swam the 50 feet or more to the vessel.
 He was then joined by a local coastguard, John Batist.
 Together they reached the trapped man, and managed to carry and drag him back to shore, where they received much applause for their heroism.
 The rescued man was the only survivor of a crew of four from the ship.
 Cobb was awarded the Albert Medal of the First Class and Batist was awarded the Albert Medal of the Second Class.
 The street nearest to where this heroic action occurred was later named "Charles Cobb Close" in his memory.

 The artist Paul Nash settled in Dymchurch in 1919, and lived there for a number of years, painting a number of important paintings, as well as producing lithographs and wood engravings, based on the sea wall and the surrounding countryside.

-Dymchurch is the setting for the opening and concluding scenes of 1964 film First Men in the Moon, although these sequences were not actually filmed in the town.
+Dymchurch is the setting for the opening and concluding scenes of 1964 film First Men in the Moon, although these sequences were not actually filmed in the town, nor on the Moon.